JeffreyBenjaminBrown/hode/docs/ui.md

 You don't need to remember all these commands!
-They're easy to find in the in-app help.
+They're easy to find in the in-app help, which you can open by running `M-x` (which probably means `Alt x`, unless you use a Mac).
 Read this just to get a sense of what's possible.

 # The UI